sclass53/hexo-theme-megabold/README.md

 ```

 ## Features: Beta
-!!!note hahaha
+>NOTE
  All Beta features are in test!!!
 including:

 ### Bottom link table